|A boat waits to go into Goring-on-Thames Lock.|

 |We passed by Stonehenge on our way back from our grandson no 2's garden party in Wiltshire.|

-We also celebrated DH birthday with a bar-b-q in the garden, Pavlova and Prosecco wine and on another day we went to a local Italian restaurant with the family as part of the celebrations.
+We also celebrated my husband's birthday with a bar-b-q in the garden, Pavlova and Prosecco wine and on another day we went to a local Italian restaurant with the family as part of the celebrations.